3 days MOT/MOT3-E

 - Engineers and technical staff of engine design, development or tuning departments, Diesel engines.
 For improved comprehension, applicants are advised to initially follow the Module 1.

-- To improve the technical knowledge of Diesel engines for cars and industrial vehicles.
+- This course provides technical knowledge on Diesel engines for cars and industrial vehicles.

-- To know how direct injection Diesel engines work: ignition physics, design and adjustment parameters optimization.
+- know how direct injection Diesel engines work: ignition physics, design and adjustment parameters optimization,

-- To know high pressure injection systems operation and evolution.
+- know high pressure injection systems operation and evolution,

-- To understand how Diesel fuel characteristics affect the engine behavior.
+- understand how Diesel fuel characteristics affect the engine behavior,

-- To be able to select a depollution strategy and an after-treatment system.
+- select a depollution strategy and an after-treatment system,

 - Module 1 "MOT/MOT1-E" training.

 Ways and means

 - Lecturers are industry experts, delivering real life examples.

 The Diesel Engineers course (page 33) may replace module 3 for participants who wish to have a 5-day enhanced version.

 - Formation conditions of particles, nitrogen oxides, unburnt hydrocarbons, carbon monoxide.
 Representation in a temperature-air/fuel ratio diagram.
 Influence of injection pressure, swirl, injection advance parameters.